-The MSL at Newlyn, computed as the average of the hourly values of sea level over this six year period, had a value of 9.412 feet above the Observatory Zero Datum.
-That datum was defined as 25 feet below the Observatory Benchmark, which is a brass mark adjacent to the tide gauge (Figure 3, similar benchmarks and definitions of observatory zero were used at Dunbar and Felixstowe).
+the tide gauge (Figure 3; similar benchmarks and definitions of observatory zero were used at Dunbar and Felixstowe).
 This level of 15.588 feet (4.751 m) below the mark was denoted as Ordnance Datum Newlyn (ODN).
-ODN was adopted subsequently as the national datum for the UK, eventually replacing the earlier Ordnance Datum Liverpool (ODL).
-Differences between ODN and ODL were computed for marks common to both networks (e.g. ODN was determined to be 0.13 feet below ODL at Liverpool, see the Table on page 10 of Jolly and Wolff 1922) and were provided in the form of maps showing the variation of the difference around the country (e.g. Plate III of Jolly and Wolff 1922).
+ODN was adopted subsequently as the national datum for the United Kingdom, eventually replacing the earlier Ordnance Datum Liverpool (ODL).
+Differences between ODN and ODL were computed for marks common to both networks (e.g., ODN was determined to be 0.13 feet below ODL at Liverpool, see the table on page 10 of Jolly and Wolff 1922) and were provided in the form of maps showing the variation of the difference around the country (e.g., plate III of Jolly and Wolff 1922).